MechWild/murphpad-zmk-config/README.md

 This configuration setting will allow you to turn the RGB LEDs off without cutting power.
 It is the default in this repository.

+:warning: Not cutting power to the LEDs will have a significant impact on battery life.
+Check the [ZMK Power Profiler](https://zmk.dev/power-profiler) and set your expectations accordingly.

 #### Connect OLED VCC to a different power source.

 If the board powering your MurphPad has an alternate power pin (often labeled `RAW`), connecting `VCC` on the OLED to it will prevent the display from being affected when board `VCC` is toggled off.